-BERKSHIRE COUNTY BOARDS OF HEALTH ASSOCIATION Pittsfield, MA May 7, 2020 Update on COVID-19 (Coronavirus) and Local Boards of Health (LBOH) Please note: This is a rapidly evolving situation.
+BERKSHIRE COUNTY BOARDS OF HEALTH ASSOCIATION

+Pittsfield, MA May 13, 2020

+Update on COVID-19 (Coronavirus) and Local Boards of Health (LBOH)

+Please note: This is a rapidly evolving situation.
 Cases continue to rise very slowly in Berkshire County.
 The rate of increase is almost flat and hospitalizations have fallen significantly.
 Elsewhere in Massachusetts cases are also flattening although at different rates in various parts of the state.
-Hospital cases across the state have been flat for a couple of weeks, and are starting to fall slowly.
-The numbers of those being tested has also fallen, and the percentage of those testing positive has been below 20% for most of the past week.
-All non-essential personnel should continue staying at home except for essential needs.
+Hospital cases fell below 3,000 for the first time since mid-April on May 4 and the percentage of those tested testing positive has remained steady at 12% for more than a week.
+The Governor is expected to announce re-opening strategy on May 18.
+Until then, all non-essential personnel should continue staying at home except for essential needs.
 BCBOHA will continue to provide updates and coordinate public messaging on the situation on a regular basis.
 Please share this information with your other municipal officials, boards and departments.

 Latest News: